qdrant/landing_page/qdrant-landing/content/documentation/faq/database-optimization.md

 Read more about [optimizing](../../guides/optimize/), and [quantization](../../guides/quantization/) in Qdrant.

-### How can Qdrant I enhance search performance when applying filters to their queries?
+### How can I enhance search performance when applying filters to their queries?

 To improve search performance with filters in Qdrant: